Wind power in Vermont

-In 2021, Wind power in Vermont consisted of five utility-scale wind farms with a total capacity of 149 megawatts (MW).
+In 2021, Wind power in Vermont consists of five utility-scale wind farms with a total capacity of 149 megawatts (MW).
 They were responsible for one-sixth of in-state electricity generation in 2019.

-No other wind farms are in the pipeline as of January 2020.
+No other wind farms were in the pipeline as of January 2020.

 The first megawatt turbine in the world was installed in Vermont, at Grandpa's Knob in 1941.